John Robert Baldwin: Career

 On 25 March he was shot down over the English Channel by a Fw 190.
-On 4 October 1943 he claimed two Bf 109's of JG 2.
+His victor may have been Feldwebel Wilhelm Freuwörth from JG 26.
+On 4 October 1943 he claimed one Me 109's of JG 2.
 On 16 October 1943, six Typhoons from 609 Squadron encountered several Ju 88s, three being claimed, with a half-share to Baldwin.
 From mid-October 1942 to June 1943 the squadron claimed some 27 of the 47 air victories claimed by Typhoons, making it the most successful Typhoon squadron.

 Baldwin moved from No. 609 Squadron to command No. 198 Squadron RAF in November 1943.
 On 1 December he destroyed a Fw 190 and on 4 December a Dornier Do 217 bomber, his ninth victory.
 He was awarded a Bar to his DFC and destroyed three Fw 190s and a Caudron Goeland (utility passenger aircraft) during January 1944.
 His tour ended in April 1944, and he served with No 2 Group Operations staff.
 In June 1944 he was appointed to command No. 146 Wing RAF.
 On 29 June 1944, flying with 193 Squadron, he shot down two Bf 109's, and two weeks later on 3 July, flying with 197 Squadron, he destroyed another.

 During operations following the invasion of north-west Europe, Baldwin was involved in a "friendly fire" incident.
 On 27 August 1944, his wing was requested by the Royal Navy to attack enemy vessels off Le Havre.
 Typhoons of No. 263 Squadron RAF and No. 266 Squadron RAF attacked the ships.
 Baldwin requested clarification, as the ships did not appear to be enemy, but he was told to press on.
 The ships turned out to be the Royal Navy's 1st Minesweeping Flotilla.
 In the course of the attack, HMS Britomart and HMS Hussar were sunk, while HMS Salamander had her stern blown off.
 The attacks cost 117 sailors killed and 153 wounded.
 The subsequent court of enquiry identified the fault as lying entirely with the Navy; the officer arranging the minesweeping had not informed others of the area of operations.